Universal signatures of Dirac fermions in entanglement and charge fluctuations: Entanglement response to flux

+As shown in App.~\ref{app:SSHParticleVariance}, the latter are regular at $\delta=0$: charge fluctuations of 1d critical systems are Gaussian~\cite{Abanov_2011}.
+More precisely, only the variance increases proportionally to $\log w$ when the length of the interval $w$ increases, while all higher order cumulants eventually saturates to constant values.
+Because the singular part vanishes, we find that

-with $\beta = 2\log 2 /\pi^2 + \int_{-\pi}^\pi V_{\mathcal{A}}^{\rm reg} \frac{{\rm d}q_y}{2\pi}$ analogous to $\alpha$ in Eq.~\ref{eq:EEGrapheneLargeW}.
-We will show in Sec.~\ref{sec:NumericalChargeFluctuations}, how this expression accurately captures the direct numerical evaluation of the charge variance.
-Note that the higher order cumulants only exhibit exponentially small flux dependent corrections because their counterpart in the SSH model are regular at $\delta=0$ (see App.~\ref{app:SSHParticleVariance}).
+up to exponentially small corrections, as in Eq.~\ref{eq:EEGrapheneLargeW_bis} for the regular part of the entropy.
+Therefore, higher order cumulants only exhibit exponentially small flux dependent corrections to the area law.
 For this reason, we will only consider the variance in the rest of this article.